 - Add recurring content to your website such as a blog, downloadable content, informational videos or product demonstrations

 - Send out small thank you gifts, emails or personalized social media shout-outs to current customers

 - Invite new (or not-yet customers) to participate in virtual events and learning opportunities

 Continue to market now so you stay ahead of your competition and continue to build connections.
 Do not stop marketing when business is at a peak; if you do, your sales funnel will dry up.

 6. Be consistent and be true to your brand

 There’s a reason I started with your value proposition—it defines who you are and it’s a reminder not only for your customers, but for you and your team as well.
+People can use Tagline Use Cases to Grow Your Brand to enhance the brand quality as well.
 While thinking outside the box is encouraged, don’t stretch so far that you move into areas or tactics that make you uncomfortable or that doesn’t fit your brand.
 Your customers are watching.
 Authentic brands are what matters—those will win out and thrive.